cathleys/swedish/README.md

 Hello, The Swedish Times team!
 I only thought of having a search functionality that populates data based on typed keywords.
 This is just a demonstration purpose, a barebone to show the one I believe will enhance the UI exp. of the website.
-But overall, You're website is really fast and optimized!
+But overall, Your website is really fast and optimized!

 Visit the live demo site:
 ## Getting Started